-I commonly use motivational interviewing in my specialties, including sports psychology and executive coaching, and I also integrate it into individual therapy and couples therapy approaches.
-Of course, you can contact me anytime to discuss how motivational interviewing might help you, but first, I wanted to provide this overview.
+You can contact me anytime to discuss how motivational interviewing techniques might help you, but first, I wanted to provide this overview.

-Most practitioners and I follow the five main tenets of motivational interviewing.
-If you have read my blog or other parts of this website, you will see how closely MI tracks the humanistic approach underlying my integrated practice.
+Most practitioners follow five main tenets of motivational interviewing.
+If you have read my blog or other parts of this website, you will see how closely motivational interviewing stages of change track the humanistic approach underlying my integrated practice.

 I work hard to understand the client’s perspective, showing empathy and acceptance.
 This creates a supportive environment where you feel understood, not judged, and respected.
 I want to understand your world from your perspective, and I respect how you see it nonjudgmentally.
 When I work with couples, this includes understanding the uniqueness of your relationship.